 The independent samples t-test was used to compare the differences in psychological capital, positive emotions, and academic burnout among college students by gender, level, sole student or not, and class officer or not.
-The results showed that: there were significant differences in psychological capital and positive emotions among students of different genders, with male students having higher scores than female students; there were significant differences in positive emotions between sole and non-sole students, with sole students scoring higher than non-sole students; there were significant differences in psychological capital, positive emotions, and academic burnout, with class officers and non-class officers in psychological capital, positive emotions, and academic burnout, with class officers scoring higher than class officers in psychological capital and positive emotions, and class officers in psychological capital, positive emotions, and class officers in psychological capital, positive emotions, and class officers in psychological capital, positive emotions, and class officers in psychological capital and positive emotions, and class officers in psychological capital and positive emotions and non-class officers, with class officers having higher psychological capital and positive emotions scores than non-class officers, and class officers having higher psychological capital and positive emotions scores than non-class officers, and class officers having lower academic burnout scores than non-class officers;
+The results showed that: there were significant differences in psychological capital and positive emotions among students of different genders, with male students having higher scores than female students; there were significant differences in positive emotions between sole and non-sole students, with sole students scoring higher than non-sole students; there were significant differences in psychological capital, positive emotions, and academic burnout, with class officers and non-class officers in psychological capital, positive emotions, and academic burnout, with class officers scoring higher than non-class officers in psychological capital and positive emotions, and class officers in psychological capital, positive emotions, and academic burnout, with class officers scoring higher than class officers in academic burnout.
+There are significant differences in psychological capital, positive emotions scores than non-class officers, with class officers having higher psychological capital and positive emotions scores than non-class officers, and class officers having higher psychological capital and positive emotions scores than non-class officers, and class officers having lower academic burnout scores than non-class officers;